Prostitution in the Republic of Ireland: Politics

 recommending reform of Ireland's laws on prostitution, including criminalising purchase, and providing services for those wishing to exit prostitution.
 Of the opposition parties, both Fianna Fáil (20 seats) and Sinn Féin (14 seats) have expressed support for this approach at their 2013 Ardfheiseanna (party conferences), with the only dissenting voices coming from the independent bloc of deputies in the Dáil.
 However, there has been a reluctance on the part of the Government to act on the recommendations.
 A Private Member's Bill was however introduced in the Dáil in March 2013, the Criminal Law (Sexual Offences) (Amendment) Bill 2013, by Independent TD Thomas Pringle which would criminalise the purchase of sex, on behalf of Turn Off the Red Light, which was given a second reading in May 2013, receiving the support of Fianna Fáil and Sinn Féin.
 The Government preferred to wait for the Justice Committee report, and the bill was defeated on 7 May 2013.

 In August 2014, former US President Jimmy Carter wrote to all Irish politicians urging the adoption of the criminalisation of the purchase of sex.
 Carter had been briefed by the Immigrant Council of Ireland, a leading figure in the Turn Off the Red Light campaign.

 In March 2016, the Union of Students’ Ireland (USI) passed a motion to campaign for the decriminalisation of sex workers in Ireland at its 2016 congress.

 People Before Profit (PBP) stated in August 2020 that it supports the full decriminalisation of sex work.

 Forms and extent of prostitution

 There are no up-to-date reliable figures estimating the number of women or men currently working in prostitution in Ireland, but one estimate is 1,000.
 During Ireland's economic boom male demand for female prostitution services increased.
 There has been a marked increase in people turning towards the internet and sites as a more effective means of advertising.

-For many years prior to the 1993 Sexual Offences Act, most female prostitutes worked on the streets, but, since this time, brothels marketed as escort agencies have been the most prevalent form of prostitution.
-Advertising in print publications is illegal, but a very developed Internet advertising medium exists.
+For many years prior to the 1993 Sexual Offences Act, most female prostitutes worked on the streets, but, since that time, prostitution rings operating organised escort agencies have become the most prevalent form.
+Advertising in print publications remains illegal, but a very well-developed Internet advertising medium exists.

-Prostitutes of many nationalities now reside in Ireland and Ruhama, an organisation opposed to prostitution, reported to the government in 2006 claiming that over 200 women were trafficked into Ireland.
+Prostitutes of many nationalities now reside in Ireland and Ruhama, an organisation seeking to help women to leave both voluntary and coercive prostitution, reported to the Irish State in 2006 that over 200 women were trafficked by escort agencies into Ireland.